 Several pages will display differently and pull data from different tables:

-- Flex Periods are created and assigned on a section - standard ten periods will no longer be available
+- Flex Periods (FTF) are created and assigned on a section - standard ten periods will no longer be available

-- Class Calendars determine class meeting days - days of the week no longer display on the section
+- Class Calendars (CCL/CCD) determine class meeting days - days of the week no longer display on the section

-- Alternative bell schedules (minimum days, assembly day, etc.) are configured on the Flex Period
+- Alternative bell schedules (minimum days, assembly day, etc.) are configured on the Flex Period in the Bell scheduler using custom flex times (FTT).
+The custom flex times can then be assigned to particular days on a school calendar.

 - Teachers will be assigned to sections from the district-wide Staff (STF) table instead of the school-specific Teacher (TCH) table